 VALUE LOUISIANA: A statewide initiative to help businesses do well by doing good.

-Value Louisiana is a LifeCity-led and Greater New Orleans Foundation-supported initiative to support the growth of for-benefit development in Louisiana.
+Value Louisiana is a LifeCity-led and Greater New Orleans Foundation-supported initiative to support the growth of for-benefit development in Louisiana that builds a more sustainable, resilient, and equitable community.
 For-benefit organizations (both for-profit and non-profit) use market-based methods to offer social and environmental solutions.

 The Impact Economy is a cross-sector marketplace where wealth creation is driven by positive social and environmental impact.
 It includes for-benefit organizations, their investors, and the organizations that support them.

 For-benefit organizations come in a wide variety of models and legal forms, all of which leverage market-based approaches to solve social and environmental problems.
 Some examples that might be familiar are:

 The Impact Economy is rooted in a belief that social needs drive market innovation and companies are best served when they generate value not just for themselves, but also for their communities: they create shared value.

 Our belief is that we can “do well by doing good” – that making money and having social impact are not mutually exclusive, but actually interdependent.
 Thus, we think about value not only in financial terms, but also social, intellectual, political, physical and natural capital.
 In the end, this is about the amazing value of Louisiana – and protecting that value for generations to come.